therootcompany/acme.js/README.md

 You can see `tests/index.js`, `examples/index.html`, `examples/app.js` in the repo for full example usage.

+### Emails: Maintainer vs Subscriber vs Customer

+-   `maintainerEmail` should be the email address of the **author of the code**.
+    This person will receive critical security and API change notifications.
+-   `subscriberEmail` should be the email of the **admin of the hosting service**.
+    This person agrees to the Let's Encrypt Terms of Service and will be notified when a certificate fails to renew.
+-   `customerEmail` should be the email of individual who owns the domain.
+    This is optional (not currently implemented).

+Generally speaking **YOU** are the _maintainer_ and you **or your employer** is the _subscriber_.

+If you (or your employer) is running any type of service you **SHOULD NOT** pass the _customer_ email as the subscriber email.

+If you are not running a service (you may be building a CLI, for example), then you should prompt the user for their email address, and they are the subscriber.

 ### Instantiate ACME.js

 Although built for Let's Encrypt, ACME.js will work with any server